folio-org/stripes-testing/doc/interactors.md

 ##### Filters
 - `id`: _string_ = the DOM element id of this textarea.
-The `id` filter is providerd for debugging, but should not generally be used for tests
+The `id` filter is provided for debugging, but should not generally be used for tests
 - `label`: _string_ = the label of the textarea
 - `value`: _string_ = the current value of the textarea